Arizona State Route 71: Route description

-SR 71 begins at US 60 just east of the city of Aguila in Maricopa County.
+The route begins at U.S. Route 60 just east of the city of Aguila.
 The road bends slightly northeastward before heading straight north, with fields on the west side of the road.
 After crossing from Maricopa County into Yavapai County, SR 71 then heads northeastward into a desert area, continuing for several miles in a straight direction through the Mojave Desert.
 While heading northeast, the route meets U.S. Route 93, at the diamond interchange forming the intersection called the Joshua Tree Forest Parkway of Arizona.
-(No exit number is assigned to the interchange.)
 SR 71 then enters into the town of Congress, which is littered with several small houses.
-The route ends at an at-grade intersection with SR 89.
+The route ends at an at-grade intersection with Arizona State Route 89.

 History

-The original SR 71 designation was given in 1927 to a road from U.S. Route 180 near Safford to US 60 in Eagar.
-The first incarnation of SR 71 was part of the original state highway system introduced by the Arizona State Highway Commission on 9 September 1927.
-The entire original SR 71 was absorbed into the original incarnation of Arizona State Route 81 (SR 81) in 1934.
-Four years later, the SR 81 became an extension of the former routing of U.S. Route 666 (now part of U.S. Route 191).
+The current road was originally designated a state route in 1936.

-The current SR 71 was designated a state route in 1936.
+Prior to 1934, the SR 71 designation was given to a road from US 180 near Safford to US 60 in Eagar.
+This previous incarnation of SR 71 had existed since 1927 and was part of the original state highway system introduced by the Arizona State Highway Commission on 9 September 1927.
+SR 71 was absorbed into SR 81 in 1934 and subsequently SR 81 became an extension of US 666 (now US 191).